 Watching the Debate with Your Kids

 Last night’s debate was exciting for people who awaited it as anxiously as some anticipate the next episode of The Bachelor.
-As my husband and I watched the candidates spar, we shushed the children so we could hear ...
+As my husband and I watched the candidates spar, we shushed the children so we could hear every ...

 Re: You Can't Keep My Child Down

 Jennifer, I also think there’s a political angle to the idea of self-importance and raising children.
-I live in Tennessee, and if my daughter came home from school and said, “I am the smartest kid in my ...
+I live in Tennessee, and if my daughter came home from school and said, “I am the smartest kid in my whole class,” ...

 Y'all Want a Divorce?
 Blame the Church

 I met a man in Nashville when I was 20 years old and fell in love immediately.
 By the second date, I knew I’d marry him if he asked me.
-Within a few short weeks, he did just that — ...
+Within a few short weeks, he did just that — so ...